harisharjun/arjunuvacha/content/post/RRR/index.md

 slug: rrr
 image: RRR-wins-the-Oscars.jpeg
 draft: false
-description: As the clock struck 5:30 AM today, India woke up to history.
+description: As the clock struck 8:30 AM today, India woke up to history.
 And the Dark Knight in me screamed, “This is what we deserve.
 Not what we need."
-But what's in it for the Indian Cinema?
+Here's how it will be game-changing for Indian Cinema...
 Read on...
 categories:
     - business
 tags: [